IBMDeveloperBNL/hlfabric-lab/README.md

 npm start
 ```

 The service can be accessed on [http://localhost:3000/explorer](http://localhost:3000/explorer).
-Now, test all transactions to make sure the controllers are properly implemented and can access the smart contract.
+Next, test all transactions to make sure the controllers are properly implemented and can access the smart contract.

 We start with the CreateProjectPledgeController.
 Create a new project pledge using the parameters as shown in the screenshot below.
 Remember...to get to the form where you can provide the project pledge details, first click the `CreateProjectPledgeController`.
 Then, click the POST request `CreateProjectPledge` and finally the 'Try it out' button on the right.
-The POST request should return with a HTTP 200 OK response message.
+The POST request should return a 'HTTP 200 OK' response message.

 ![](./images/22-connecting-parts-2.png)

 Next, send this project pledge to the citizen organization for review by invoking the `SendPledgeToGlobalCitizenController` function.
-If you used the parameters from the screenshot above, you should use `aid2:002` as plegeId.
+If you used the parameters from the screenshot above, you should use `aid2:002` as identifier (pledgeId) for the project pledge.

 ![](./images/23-connecting-parts-3.png)